oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

 you may want to read through this [excellent beginner's tutorial](https://www.sitepoint.com/jade-tutorial-for-beginners/).

-**NOTE**: pug used to be named `jade`, this is useful to know if you're looking for resources online.
+**NOTE**: pug used to be named `jade`.
+This is useful to know if you're looking for resources online.

-Next, you'll want to create the HTML template that renders the home page of the site.
+Next, you'll want to create the HTML template that renders the site's home page.
 Create the file `views/index.pug` and include the following code:

 ```jade
 extends base.pug